nikdoof.com

 Oct 14, 2020

 Admitting something isn’t working for you is the first step, next is deciding on what to do next.
-Less than a month ago I posted how [Notion] was now the key part of my “Second Brain” and at that point I’d spent three weeks building my “LifeOS”, as its frequently called, in the application and integrating with my Getting Things Done workflow.
+Less than a month ago I posted how [Notion] was now the key part of my “Second Brain” and at that point, I’d spent three weeks building my “LifeOS”, as its frequently called, in the application and integrating with my Getting Things Done workflow.

 In comes LogSeq.
-LogSeq is an in-development, local-first, non-liner outliner notebook, much in the same thread as Roam Research, Obsidian, and several other tools that are available.
+LogSeq is an in-development, local-first, non-linear outliner notebook, much in the same thread as Roam Research, Obsidian, and several other tools that are available.
 The key difference is that LogSeq will (eventually) be open source.
 LogSeq is a web application first, and it runs reasonably well on desktop, iPad, and iPhone allowing for access in any location.

 As it turned out the fixed formal layout of Notion stifled how I like to browse information, while Notion does now support backlinks, I was essentially looking at a list of notes much like how I had them formatted in Evernote.
 For years the key tool keeping Evernote useable for me was the fully-featured search, deep inspection into PDFs and other file formats allowed for you to quickly pick the correct note for the job, Notion lacks this feature.
 LogSeq also lacks “deep searching” but the application itself dissuades you from just dumping files into it, instead you write concise notes which are empowered by backlinks and “unlinked reference” to discover new relevant information.